Command line basics

 mkdir -p data doc scripts results/{figures,data-files,rds-files}The results/{figures,data-files,rds-files} expands this command into

 mkdir -p data doc scripts results/figures results/data-files results/rds-filesWhich saves some typing.
 Shell expansion can also be used in other contexts.
-For example, I can create 260 empty text files using the following command
+For example, I can create 260 empty text files using the following command which ilustrates the .. expansion.

 touch ~/Downloads/textfiles/{A..Z}{1..10}.txtAnother useful shell expansion is *.
 For example, if I needed to display the contents of each of the file we just created I could run